 Trigriluzole with Nivolumab and Pembrolizumab in Treating Patients with Metastatic or Unresectable Solid Malignancies or Lymphoma

-This phase I trial studies the best dose and side effects of trigriluzole in combination with nivolumab and pembrolizumab in treating patients with solid malignancies or lymphoma that has spread to other places in the body or cannot be removed by surgery.
+This phase I trial studies the best dose and side effects of trigriluzole in combination with nivolumab and pembrolizumab in treating patients with solid malignancies or lymphoma that has spread to other places in the body (metastatic) or cannot be removed by surgery (unresectable).
 Trigriluzole may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
-Monoclonal antibodies, such as nivolumab and pembrolizumab, may interfere with the ability of tumor cells to grow and spread.
+Immunotherapy with monoclonal antibodies, such as nivolumab and pembrolizumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Giving trigriluzole in combination with nivolumab and pembrolizumab may work better at treating patients with solid malignancies or lymphoma.

 - Patients must have histologically confirmed solid malignancy or lymphoma that is metastatic or unresectable